awsdocs/amazon-kendra-developer-guide/doc_source/in-creating-faq.md

 + Custom \.csv – A \.csv file that contains questions, answers, and a header that defines custom attributes that you can use to facet, display, or sort FAQ responses\.
 You can also define access control attributes to limit the FAQ response to certain users and groups\.
 + JSON – A JSON file that contains questions, answers, and, optionally, custom and access control attributes\.
 You can define attributes to facet, display\. and sort FAQ responses, or access control attributes that limit the FAQ response to certain users and groups\.

-For example, the following is a basic \.csv file that provides answers to questions about the height of buildings in Seattle\.
+For example, the following is a basic \.csv file that provides answers to questions about free clinics in Spokane, Washington USA and Mountain View, Missouri USA\.

 ```
-What is the height of the Space Needle?, 605 feet, https://www.spaceneedle.com/
-How tall is the Space Needle?, 605 feet, https://www.spaceneedle.com/
-What is the height of the Smith Tower?, 484 feet, https://www.smithtower.com
-How tall is the Smith Tower, 484 feet, https://www.smithtower.com/
+How many free clinics are in Spokane WA?, 13, https://www.freeclinics.com/
+How many free clinics are there in Mountain View, Missouri?, 7, https://www.freeclinics.com/
 ```

 When you use a custom \.csv or JSON file for input, you can declare custom attributes for your FAQ questions\.
 For example, you can create a custom attribute that assigns each FAQ question a department\.
 When the FAQ is returned in a response, you can use the department as a facet to narrow the search\.